Moros0741/Moros0741/README.md

 <div align='center'>

 ## About
 Hi, I'm Moros, most people just call me M. I'm an aspiring full stack developer at the beginning of my journey.
 Right now, I mainly have developed Discord bots.
 I am currently enrolled in Python mastery courses hoping to get my certificate.
+Learning JavaScript with the hope of eventually learning Golang and RUST.
 <br></br>

 ## Familiar With